 You should read the information below in conjunction with the selected historical consolidated financial data included elsewhere in this joint proxy statement/prospectus and the historical consolidated financial statements of FIS and Worldpay and related notes that have been filed with the SEC, certain of which are incorporated by reference herein.
-See "Selected Historical Consolidated Financial Data of FIS," "Selected Historical

-Consolidated Financial Data of Worldpay" and "Where You Can Find More Information" beginning on pages [●], [●] and [●], respectively.
+See "Selected Historical Consolidated Financial Data of FIS," "Selected Historical Consolidated Financial Data of FIS," "Selected Historical Consolidated Financial Data of Worldpay" and "Where You Can Find More Information" beginning on pages 37, 40 and 230, respectively.